Lead poisoning: Cannabis

+Toxicokinetics

+Toxicokinetics describes how the body handles the toxin over time, including absorption, distribution, metabolism, and excretion.

-Exposure occurs through inhalation, ingestion or occasionally skin contact.
-Lead may be taken in through direct contact with mouth, nose, and eyes (mucous membranes), and through breaks in the skin.
+Exposure occurs through inhalation, ingestion, or occasionally skin contact.
+Lead may be taken in through direct contact with the mouth, nose, and eyes (mucous membranes), and breaks in the skin.
 Tetraethyllead, which was a gasoline additive and is still used in aviation gasoline, passes through the skin; and other forms of lead, including inorganic lead are also absorbed through skin.
 The main sources of absorption of inorganic lead are from ingestion and inhalation.
 In adults, about 35–40% of inhaled lead dust is deposited in the lungs, and about 95% of that goes into the bloodstream.
 Of ingested inorganic lead, about 15% is absorbed, but this percentage is higher in children, pregnant women, and people with deficiencies of calcium, zinc, or iron.
 Infants may absorb about 50% of ingested lead, but little is known about absorption rates in children.

 The main body tissues that store lead are the blood, soft tissues, and bone; the half-life of lead in these tissues is measured in weeks for blood, months for soft tissues, and years for bone.
 Lead in the bones, teeth, hair, and nails is bound tightly and not available to other tissues, and is generally thought not to be harmful.
 In adults, 94% of absorbed lead is deposited in the bones and teeth, but children only store 70% in this manner, a fact which may partially account for the more serious health effects on children.
 The half-life of lead in bone has been estimated as years to decades, and bone can introduce lead into the bloodstream long after the initial exposure is gone.
 The half-life of lead in the blood in men is about 40 days, but it may be longer in children and pregnant women, whose bones are undergoing remodeling, which allows the lead to be continuously re-introduced into the bloodstream.
-Also, if lead exposure takes place over years, clearance is much slower, partly due to the re-release of lead from bone.
+Also, if lead exposure takes place over the years, clearance is much slower, partly due to the re-release of lead from bone.
 Many other tissues store lead, but those with the highest concentrations (other than blood, bone, and teeth) are the brain, spleen, kidneys, liver, and lungs.

 Lead is removed from the body very slowly, mainly through urine.
 Smaller amounts of lead are also eliminated through the feces, and very small amounts in hair, nails, and sweat.